bettersg/checkMate/README.md

         string ocrVersion "'1' for paddleOCR or '2' for genAI-vertex" string from "Sender ID or phone number" string subject "letter or email subject"
-        string hash "Image hash, for image only" string mediaId "Media ID from whatsApp, for image only" string mimeType "For image only"
+        string hash "Image hash, for closestMatchimage only" string mediaId "Media ID from whatsApp, for image only" string mimeType "For image only"
         string storageUrl "Cloud storage URL of image, if applicable"